ChrisCPH/ExamProjectSoft2Sem/README.md

 ## Introduction

-I have created a food delivery application, MTOGO, where customers can place orders, restaurants can manage their menus and orders, and delivery drivers can accept deliveries.
+I have created a food delivery application, MTOGO, where customers can search for restaurant and place orders, restaurants will receive incoming orders and delivery drivers can accept deliveries.

 ### Technology Stack